More Information

 How should Wellbutrin be used?

 Only take Wellbutrin as it was prescribed.
 Never take this medication in a larger dose or for longer than your doctor recommends.
 Always follow the directions on your prescription label.
+Wellbutrin can be taken with or without food.

 You should not stop taking Wellbutrin until you have talked with your doctor.
 If you stop taking Wellbutrin suddenly it is possible to have very unpleasant side effects.

-If you are using the Wellbutrin extended release tablet, it is possible and natural for the tablet shell to pass through in a bowl movement.
+If you are using the Wellbutrin extended-release tablet, it is possible and natural for the tablet shell to pass through in a bowel movement.
 Seeing the shell in a stool is normal and it does not mean you are not getting enough of the medicine.
+Always store Wellbutrin in room temperature away from heat or moisture.

 What special precautions should I follow?

 Never take Wellbutrin if you have epilepsy or a seizure disorder, an eating disorder (anorexia, bulimia), if you are using another form of Bupropion, or if you suddenly have stopped using sedatives or alcohol.
-Tell your doctor what prescription and nonprescription drugs you are taking or have taken within the last 2 weeks, especially monoamine oxidase inhibitor such as isocarboxazid, phenelzine, rasagiline, selegiline or tranylcypromine.
+Tell your doctor what prescription and nonprescription drugs you are taking or have taken within the last 2 weeks, especially monoamine oxidase inhibitors such as isocarboxazid, phenelzine, rasagiline, selegiline or tranylcypromine.
 Do not take Wellbutrin if you have taken any of these in the last 2 weeks.

 Thoughts of suicide may happen when you first start taking an antidepressant.
 Individuals younger than 24 years old are at a higher risk of suicidal thoughts.
-At least, for the first 12 weeks of treatment, your doctor will need to schedule regular check ups.
+At least, for the first 12 weeks of treatment, your doctor will need to schedule regular check-ups.

 Wellbutrin can cause seizures, more so in individuals with a specific medical condition(s) or when taking certain drugs.
 Always talk with your doctor about any medical conditions, and the drugs you use for them.